Finite-State Dimension and The Davenport Erd\H{o}s Theorem: Polynomials with Rational Coefficients

 \begin{corollary} For all $d\geq 2$, there exists $A\subseteq\N$ and $p\in\Q[x]$ so \end{corollary} \begin{proof} By the binomial theorem, we have for any $i\geq {d\choose \lfloor d/2\rfloor}$, the string $\sigma_b\left((b^i+n)^d\right)$ is given by

 Theorem 2 of the original work of Davenport and Erd\H{o}s \cite{davenport1952note} states that for any integer-valued polynomial $p(x)$, the number of numbers $n\leq m$ for which $f(n)$ is not $(\epsilon,k)-$normal in base 10 is $O(m)$ as $m\to\infty$.
-A simple generalization of the construction used in the preceding proposition to the expression given by the binomial theorem proves the corollary. \end{proof}
+A simple generalization of the construction used in the preceding proposition to the expression given by the binomial theorem and the observation that the result of Davenport and Erd\H{o}s holds in every positive integer base $b\geq 2$ proves the corollary. \end{proof}

 While the above results show rational polynomials can change the dimension, the following shows that this is not always the case.